14 month old sleep schedule: Bedtime and nap schedule | Huckleberry

 Editor's note

-At this age, we recommend aiming for about 13.25 hours, which is well within the of 11 - 14 hours of total sleep over a 24-hour period.
-This includes a minimum of 11 hours of nighttime sleep and 2 - 3 hours during the day between 1 or 2 naps.
+At this age, we recommend aiming for about 13.25 hours of sleep.
+This includes around 11 hours of nighttime sleep and 2 - 3 hours during the day, split between 1 or 2 naps.

 Average total sleep13.25 hours